View Mike Goodson's Obituary on GadsdenTimes.com and share memories

 |

 Mr. Goodson was the author of five books about Gadsden and Etowah County.
 He was a historian and an Alabama fan.
-He was the Sports Editor of The Gadsden Times and the Messenger.
+He was a sports correspondent and columnist for The Gadsden Times and sports editor of and The Gadsden Messenger.
 He loved animals, especially cats.
 Mr. Goodson was a Christian who was saved on June 6, 1976, at First Baptist Church of Gadsden, where he later served as deacon.
 He will be greatly missed.

 Mr. Goodson was preceded in death by his parents, Glen Goodson and Ruby Jo Cason.